lundegaard/react-union.org/content/docs/union-component/faq.md

 ## _Why should I use it?_

-React-union makes features such as Hot Module Reloading possible for systems such as WordPress or Liferay!
+React Union makes features such as Hot Module Reloading possible for systems such as WordPress or Liferay!

 ```jsx
 // index.js